cnmapos/mapboxgl-syncto-any/README.md

         - 0 for bidirectional synchronization
         - 1 for Mapbox -> other
         - 2 for other -> Mapbox.
-    - mapboxAllowPitch: Indicates whether pitch synchronization is supported by the Mapbox map.
+    - mapboxAllowPitch: true|false, Indicates whether pitch updating is supported by the Mapbox map.
-    - anyAllowPitch: Indicates whether pitch synchronization is supported by the other map.
+    - anyAllowPitch: true|false, Indicates whether pitch updating is supported by the other map.

-### mapboxViewSyncWithCesium(mpboxViewer, cesiumViewer, options)
-- mpboxViewer: mapbox-gl instance
-- cesiumViewer: Cesium.Viewer instance
-- options: Be identical to options of the mapViewSync method

 ## Example
 Example code can be found in the examples directory.
 To run the example, execute the following commands:
 ```